Malik-G/rgb_guessing_game/README.md

 ## RGB Guessing Game
-This is a web application that I made with javascript, specifically jQuery.
+This is a web application that I made with javascript.
 Each new iteration of the game displays a random RGB value at the top of the screen.
 The user is tasked with clicking the square that corresponds with the current RGB value being shown.

 ## Technologies
 - Javascript
-- jQuery
 - HTML/CSS

 ## Future Versions